-- A) receive the coldest air possible (by placing the radiator on the air inlet) or - B) serve as an overall hot air exhaust (by placing the radiator on the exhaust).
+A) receive the coldest air possible (by placing the radiator on the air inlet) or

+B) serve as an overall hot air exhaust (by placing the radiator on the exhaust).

-The latter results in overall decrease of temperature throughout the entire computer chassis but also leads to slightly higher liquid temperatures.
+The latter results in the overall decrease of temperature throughout the entire computer chassis but also leads to slightly higher liquid temperatures.
 A reversed air flow is viable option but one should always strive to achieve unidirectional flow of air throughout the chassis.

 Take the four UNC 6-32x30mm screws for each fan and screw them in.
-Use enclosed Allen key to tighten the screws in clockwise direction.
+Use enclosed Allen key to tighten the screws in the clockwise direction.

 Prepare your suitably-sized PC chassis for installation of radiator unit.
-The position of the unit in the chassis depends on the size, fan mounting holes and the hardware you have installed.
+The position of the unit in the chassis depends on the size, fan mounting holes, and the hardware you have installed.
 You must make sure that the unit fits into the chassis.
-Usually the chassis have standard fan mounting holes pre-drilled so you should look for holes with spacing of 105mm or 125mm.
-(A standard computer cooling 120 or 140mm fan)
+Usually, the chassis have standard fan mounting holes pre-drilled so you should look for holes with the spacing of 105mm (a standard computer cooling 120mm fan) or 125mm (for 140mm cooling fan).